Access4all/a11y-checklist/en/tags/nvda-screenreader/README.md

 ## Description

-Sehr weit verbreiteter Desktop Screenreader.
-Open Source.
-Standardkonform.

-Das unserer Meinung nach beste Test-Tool auf Desktops!

-<https://www.nvaccess.org/download/>🇩🇪 Currently only available in German.
+🇩🇪 Currently only available in German.